predsci/HipFT/README.md

 HipFT requires the [HDF5](https://www.hdfgroup.org/solutions/hdf5) library.
 When building for GPUs, the library must be compiled by the same compiler HipFT is using (e.g. nvfortran).
-Often, this requires buildingthe library from source.
+Often, this requires building the library from source.
 Instructions on how to do this will be added to this README in an upcoming update.

 1. Find the build script from the `build_examples` folder that is closest to your setup and copy it into the top-level directory.
 2. Modify the script to set the `HDF5` library paths/flags and compiler flags compatible with your system environment.